 - Download and install updates

-As you can see, we’ve only scratched the surface on Apple management.
-Over the coming weeks, we’ll post more blogs centered around management for beginners, with the next covering Apple services and programs.
+As you can see, we’ve only scratched the surface of Apple device management.
+Over the coming weeks, we’ll post more blogs centered around what Apple can do.

 But, if you’re ready to get a jump on Apple management and don’t want to wait for the next blog post, or have questions around putting APNs, configuration profiles or management commands to use in your environment, download our Apple Device Management Guide for Beginners.